 Syllabus Covered in Class 3

-The IMO Syllabus Class 3 is divided into four portions, each of which covers the topics listed below.
+The IMO Syllabus Class 3 is divided into four portions, each covering the topics listed below.

 Section 1 includes the following topics: